-Norwalk Charter Revision Commission’s draft coming into focus
+Norwalk Charter Revision Commission's draft coming into focus | Nancy on Norwalk

 BoE Chairwoman Diana Carpio said the Board understood that the charter revision was intended to focus on the document’s ancient language but members were concerned because they felt their responsibilities appeared to undergoing a change.

-Brescia replied that archaic language was being redone and the document reorganized, but in some places it’s obvious that “there’s a big difference from what the charter says and what we’re doing.”
+Brescia replied that archaic language was being redone and the document reorganized, but in some places it’s obvious that “there’s a big difference from what the charter says” and how the government is actually functioning.

 She said the Commission had also been charged with taking input, and the drafted changes are in response to those comments.

-“The Board of Ed is a very different entity than any other departments,” Carpio said. “…We don’t fall under the city, as other departments do.”
+“The Board of Ed is a very different entity than any other departments,” Carpio said. “…We don’t fall under the City, as other departments do.”

-“You’re a department of the City,” Mednick replied, then acknowledging that the budgeting is different, and the Board is elected.
+“You’re a department of the City,” Mednick replied, then acknowledging that the Board’s budgeting is different, and the Board is elected.

 The drafted reporting requirements would be an “inappropriate” practice change, BoE member Sheri McCready Brown said.